mebusy/notes/dev_notes/DeepLearning.md

 So that is the general idea.
 If you're going to implement this , there are lots of little details to get right and a fair bit of lingo to get used to.

 you've met the concept of patch and depth.
 Patches are sometimes called kernels.
 Each pancake in your stack is called a feature map.
 Here , you're mapping three feature maps to K feature maps.
 Another term that you need to know is stride.
+It's the number of pixels that you're shifting each time you move your filter.
+A strider of 1 makes the output roughly the same size as the input.
+A strider is 2 means it's about half the size.

+---

+That's it.
+You can build a simple convnet with just this.
+Stack up your convolutions , which thankfully you don't have to implement yourselves,  then use trieds to reduce the dimensional and increase the depth of your network, layer after layer.
+And once you have a deep and narrow representation, connect the whole thing to a few regular fully connected layers and you're ready to train your classifier.

+You might wonder what happends to training , into the chain rule in particular , when you use shared weights like this.
+Nothing really happens.